 The concept of urban education is not familiar in the Austrian and the wider German speaking discourse either.
-This can be shown by literature search, which is hampered by the fact that not even an expression in the German/Austrian language exists for this concept.
-We find two exceptional occasions when the concept was highlighted: at a 2000 conference in Vienna carrying this name (Achs, 2001), and at the 2011 European Conference for Educational Research in Berlin (ECER, 2011) with the same general conference topic.
+This can be shown by literature search, which is hampered by the fact that not even an expression in the German/Austrian language exists for this concept.1 We find two exceptional occasions when the concept was highlighted: at a 2000 conference in Vienna carrying this name (Achs, 2001), and at the 2011 European Conference for Educational Research in Berlin (EERA, 2011) with the same general conference topic.
 A recent OECD publication gives a specific position of Austria in the urbanisation trend, as the displayed indicators show a tendency of below average achievement in urban contexts, whereas in most countries these areas rather show overall advantages, often also related to polarised structures within the urban contexts (OECD, 2014, p.3)

 Whereas urban education gained prominence in the 1960s and 1970s in the English speaking discourse, the urban-rural polarity is rather reversed in Austria.
 The rural schools (Landschule) were a central topic of Austrian education policy in the 1950s (Göttlicher, 2016); however, the concept of urban schools (Stadtschule) is mainly a historical term, used for the emergence of specific schools in the cities of earlier historical times up to the 19th century.
-Accordingly searching 'urban education' and 'rural education' in the ECER webpages2 finds only references to some recent/current research projects dealing with rural schools.
-Two phenomena stand out with this polarity, first the discourse models the urban school as the (average) reference unit without naming it explicitly as such, and the rural as
+Accordingly searching 'urban education' and 'rural education' in the ECER webpages2 finds only references to some recent/current research projects dealing with rural school as the (average) reference unit without naming it explicitly as such, and the rural as the exception which should be treated in some special ambiguous way (either supported or 'normalised'); related to this, the broader issues of urbanisation are more or less neglected, and regional policies have focused towards the support of the non-urban regions.
+The second phenomenon demonstrates a kind of conceptual 'repression' in the old Freudian manner, as the main topics addressed in the international discourse about urban education related to